 Kindergarten is an important time for young children, helping them to prepare for school by developing strong social skills, improving health and well-being and encouraging a love of learning.
 Our Long Day Care, Morningside Kindergarten Program offers the same government approved Kindergarten Programs as community kindergartens.
 Here are five important considerations when deciding where to send your child to kindergarten:

-1. The Teachers Have the Same Qualifications
+1. Kindergarten Teachers Have the Same Qualifications

-Miss Tracy who runs the Kindergarten Program is required to have a government approved qualification, which in her case is a Bachelors Degree of Teaching & Learning.
+Miss Tracy who runs the Program is required to have a government approved qualification, which in her case is a Bachelors Degree of Teaching & Learning.
 This means the children at Puss in Boots are getting the same education from a qualified school teacher as they would at a community kindergarten.
 We believe the measure of a quality kindergarten is not whether it is part of a Long Day Care Centre or a community kindergarten, it is the quality of the teacher and the program they provide.
 Miss Tracy is one of the owners of Puss in Boots, a member of the Early Childhood Association and the Morningside State School P&C.

 2. Convenience of Longer Hours

 Kindergarten in Long Day Care is just so much more convenient.
 Children attending Puss In Boots Morningside Kindergarten can be dropped off at any time during our opening hours, 6.30am – 5.55pm, making a less stressful day for working families.
 Community kindergartens are more traditional with very short days that have a set drop off and pick up time.
 We are open 50 weeks a year, community kindergartens close over all school holidays.

 3. Convenience for Younger Siblings at the Same Kindergarten